Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 Phil 2:4.
 Look out for each other’s interests and not just for your own.

-Principle 5: Interest-free Lending
+Principle 5: Lending Interest-free

 If you lend money to one of my people among you who is needy, do not be like a moneylender; charge him no interest.
 Exodus 22:25.